+We can all be happier at work.
+It’s in our control and we can all learn how to be happy at work.
 A friend shared a great article with me called 15 Things You Should Give Up In Order to be Happy.
 This list was a great eye opener.
-While this list was not career specific, I find it very applicable to work.
-I did have some trouble absorbing all 15 things, so I have grouped this list into 5 categories with my thoughts on why giving up these things can help us all be happier at work.
-I look foward to your comments.
+While this list was not career specific, I find it very applicable to helping be happier at work.
+Here are five things we should give us today to be happier at work.

 “By letting it go it all gets done.
 The world is won by those who let it go.
 But when you try and try.
 The world is beyond winning.”
 Lao Tzu